foundriesio/docs/source/reference-manual/factory/sboms.rst

 A Software Bill of Materials(SBOM) declares *the list of software packages used to build a Target*.
 SBOMs are foundational to understanding:

- * Inventory management — the packages a Target uses.
+ * Inventory management—the packages a Target uses.
- * License compliance — the software licenses of the packages.
+ * License compliance—the software licenses of the packages.
- * Vulnerability management — the package versions.
+ * Vulnerability management—the package versions.

-The FoundriesFactory SBOM feature extracts the SBOM data and analyzes it according to your needs.
+The FoundriesFactory® SBOM feature extracts the SBOM data and analyzes it according to your needs.

 .. important::
-   `Per our terms and conditions <https://foundries.io/company/terms/>`_: FoundriesFactory build SBOMs (“the SBOM data”) are provided for your use and are generated from SPDX metadata in all project source code files.
+   `Per our terms and conditions <https://foundries.io/company/terms/>`_:
+   FoundriesFactory build SBOMs (“the SBOM data”) are provided for your use and are generated from SPDX metadata in all project source code files.
    Responsibility for open source license compliance rests with you.
    In no event shall Foundries.io Limited be liable for any claim, damages or other liability, whether in an action of contract, tort or other legal theory, arising from, out of, or in connection with the use of the SBOM data.

 SBOMs and Builds
 ----------------

-The FoundriesFactory CI generates SBOM artifacts whenever there a change happens in a Factory build. this happens for two kinds of builds:
+The FoundriesFactory CI generates SBOM artifacts whenever there a change happens in a Factory build.
+This happens for two kinds of builds:

- * Yocto Project — `Software Package Data Exchange`_ (SPDX) artifacts using built-in tooling.
+ * Yocto Project: `Software Package Data Exchange`_ (SPDX) artifacts using built-in tooling.
- * Container — produce SDPX artifacts using Syft_.
+ * Container: produce SDPX artifacts using Syft_.

 You can download them from the web UI when viewing a Target.
 Both artifacts go into the ``sboms`` directory.